What’s In Your Water? Part 1

 I’m not perfect.
 I’m still figuring it all out too.
 I got very frustrated once with conditioner bars breaking into small pieces that became unusable and purchased conditioner in a plastic bottle!
 I did at least buy Pacifica Beauty brand because their products are vegan and cruelty-free, as well as toxin-free.
 But I’m not giving up!

-Remember, the fact that you’re willing to try another method in order to avoid plastic means a lot.
+Remember, the fact that you’re willing to try another method to avoid plastic means a lot.
 So if your attempts at switching fail, just don’t give up.
 You will find something that works eventually!

 You can do this, and hopefully, this post helps!
 Thank you for reading, and please subscribe!